SCUPI Writing Center

 - Support for continual training and professional development of Writing Center Consultants

 SCUPI and ST(R3)EAM Education

 Recently there has been a global push for STEM education as a way of preparing students for the job market, for the challenges of the technological age, and for meeting their nations’ needs to innovate and develop strategic advantages.
 The “E” in STEM, “Engineering,” requires not just technical competence, but also critical and creative thinking for solving problems and designing solutions.
-Because of the value that the Arts bring to these kinds of skill sets (Steve Jobs course on calligraphy which introduced him to typefaces and aesthetic principles is an example), many educational institutions from elementary through graduate schools have included the study of art, to create STEAM out of STEM.
+Because of the value that the Arts bring to these kinds of skill sets (think about the famous example of Steve Jobs taking a course on calligraphy which introduced him to typefaces and aesthetic principles that gave him principles for design when he started Apple), many educational institutions from elementary through graduate schools have included the study of art, to create STEAM out of STEM.
 “Arts” traditionally meant creative, manufacturing skills that described an artisan’s (as opposed to the artist’s) knowledge.
 The Humanities and Social Sciences program at SCUPI recognizes this trend, and in addition to offering courses in the Arts, (and by extension Humanities, and Social Sciences), stresses the need for what it calls STR3EAM: wRiting, Rhetoric, and Representation.
 SCUPI Writing Center provides strategic communication, developing with skills that allow them to write across different media and genres, develop their rhetorical awareness of the texts that they produce or consume, and creatively represent ideas while at the same time critically analyzing representations in terms of the realities that they substitute.

 The Writing Center will use the word “consultant” to refer to the facilitator of the one-on-one or small group sessions.
 Consultants will fall into five categories:

 - Writing Program professors/Instructors